dmxunlimit/tools/wso2is-setup/README.md

-# One click wso2is start up with any database type.
+# One click wso2is startup with any database type.

 ### Supported database types and versions
 <br/> H2